ploxiln/oauth2_proxy/README.md

 The GitHub auth provider supports two additional parameters to restrict authentication to Organization or Team level access.
 Restricting by org and team is normally accompanied with `--email-domain=*`

-    -github-org="": restrict logins to members of this organisation -github-team="": restrict logins to members of any of these teams (slug), separated by a comma
+    -github-org="": restrict logins to members of this organisation -github-team="": restrict logins to members of this team (slug) (or teams, if this flag is given multiple times)

 If you are using GitHub enterprise, make sure you set the following to the appropriate url: